 Ask Wikipedia about true north and you’ll find–true north is different from magnetic north.
 True north lies a long the earth’s surface towards the geographic north poles.
 It’s quite a complex direction that is found by carefully adjusting magnetic forces from the compass to remove compass deviations.

 Sometimes things happen in my life that kind of shake me off my course.
-During times like these the first thing I do is gather my thoughts and decide if there is anything that can be done to change things.
-Part of what stresses people out during uneasy or challenging times is their inability to realize that they can change their reaction to them;they change how they deal with something challenging.
-Their go to may be worry, and worry until the challenge is over.
-Instead I try to think of a better way, or a less stressed way I can react to these kind of times.
+During times like these, the first thing I do is gather my thoughts and decide if there is anything that can be done to change things.
+Part of what stresses people out during uneasy or challenging times is their inability to realize that they can change their reaction to them; they can change how they deal with something challenging.
+Their go-to maybe worry and worry until the challenge is over.
+Instead, I try to think of a better way or a less stressed way I can react to this kind of times.
 Distraction also helps, as long as you don’t escape too long.

 My true north is my center.
 I am grounded when I am centered.
 When I am centered I am productive and I’m also the best version of myself.
 Staying grounded for me means staying open, not closed.
-Open to talking, open to listening, open to understanding and open to dealing with fear, and uncertainly which are usually two things humans are challenged by the most.
+Open to talking, open to listening, open to understanding and open to dealing with fear, and uncertainty which are usually two things humans are challenged by the most.
 Uncertainty is hard for me–it seems like most uncertain things are dealt with by the passing of time.
 Thus why I pray for patience (ahem).
 Fear, well fear is a part of everyone’s life.
 Fear is often the unknown.
-Fear is sometimes the well known and your still not being able to deal with something.
-I take what I am afraid of and said it out loud at the time I feel fear the most.
-I recognize what it is and then it becomes so much easier to deal with.
+Fear is sometimes the well known and your not being able to deal with something.
+I take what I am afraid of and say aloud during the time I feel fear the most.
+This helps me to recognize what it is and then it becomes so much easier to deal with.